BigMax24/BigscreenCreatorClub/README.md

 6. With the _lights up_ and _screen lit_ setup done, we hide the _Areas_ object under _SceneRoot_ as we do not want its objects influencing the lighting in the environment.

-7. First we start with the _screen lit_ lightbake. **If your enviroment is intended to be screen lit, you must run the _screen lit_ lightbake first then do _lights up_.** We need to set the lights that were setup in _step 5_ as inactive and leave only _ScreenEmissive_ objects active.
+7. First we start with the _screen lit_ lightbake.
+We need to set the lights that were setup in _step 5_ as inactive and leave only _ScreenEmissive_ objects active.

 ![image](https://github.com/BigMax24/BigscreenCreatorClub/assets/167658931/15c08b4a-3ee4-4387-8815-790f789c7f1b)